emgram769/lighthouse/README.md

 and then hit enter to select) will then have its `action` printed to standard out (and in the case above, into the shell).

+# Passing arguments to cmd

+Lighthouse will pass any unrecognized arguments it gets on to the cmd handler.
+The preferred way to pass arguments for your cmd handler to lighthouse is like this:

+    lighthouse -- some-cmd-argument --some-cmd-option | sh

+Using the GNU standard '--' to tell Lighthouse not to attempt to parse arguments beyond that point.
+This is important, as it prevents Lighthouse from seeing `--some-cmd-option`, attempting to recognize it as a lighthouse option, and failing.
+It also means you can reuse option characters used by lighthouse for your cmd handler (eg. '-c'), if you need to.

 Syntax
 ---
 The syntax of a result is simple.